When to Use a Two-Page Resume (With Examples & Formatting Tips)

 Whether your two-page resume uses a chronological or a combination format, it will include the following sections:

-• Contact Information: Your resume header should include your full name, phone number and professional email address.
+• Contact information: Your resume header should include your full name, phone number, and professional email address.

-• Professional Summary: Your resume summary is a brief overview that highlights your key qualifications and experience, focusing on what you bring to the position.
+• Professional summary: Your resume summary is a brief overview that highlights your key qualifications and experience, focusing on what you bring to the position.

-• Work Experience: Feature a work history section that includes the company name, location, job title and dates of employment.
+• Work experience: Feature a work history section that includes the company name, location, job title, and dates of employment.

-• Education: Include an education section that details your highest degree(s), including the degree name, university name and location.
+• Education: Include an education section that details your highest degree(s), including the degree name, university name, and location.

 How to Format the Second Page of a Two-Page Resume

-When formatting the second page of a two-page resume, it’s important to ensure consistency, clarity and ease of reading.
+When formatting the second page of a two-page resume, it’s important to ensure consistency, clarity, and ease of reading.
 Below are tips on how to properly format page two of your resume.

-Include your name at the top of the second page to ensure it’s identified as part of your resume.
+Write your name at the top of the second page to ensure it’s identified as part of your resume.
 You can add a page number or your email address and phone number for clarity.
 For example:

 John Doe | john.doe@email.com | (555) 555-5555 | Page 2